-The Board of Administration, established in 1963, determines eligibility of employees and beneficiaries for retirement and death benefits.
-Article 12.08 of the MaBSTOA Plan assigns authority to the MaBSTOA Board to establish and amend the benefit provisions.
+The Board of Administration, established in 1963, determines the eligibility of employees and beneficiaries for retirement and death benefits.
+The MaBSTOA Plan assigns authority to the MaBSTOA to modify, amend or restrict the MaBSTOA Plan or to discontinue it altogether, subject, however, to the obligations under its collective bargaining agreements.